OpenActTextDev/OpenActTextDev.github.io/README.md

 *  A **Steering Committee** has assembled a set of [Guiding Principles](https://openacttextdev.github.io/LDA_Ed2_Strategy/) to be used to direct the development of the second edition.
 *  The most recent version of the book is available at [online version](https://OpenActTextDev.github.io/LDA_Ed2/index.html) in *.html* format.
 *  The source code is available at our [GitHub site](https://github.com/OpenActTextDev/LDA_Ed2).
-*  Prospective contributors should also check out our [Style Guide](https://OpenActTextDev.github.io/StyleGuideLDA/index.html)
+*  Prospective contributors should start with our [Style Guide](https://OpenActTextDev.github.io/StyleGuideLDA/index.html)
-*  [This repository](https://OpenActTextDev.github.io/InteractiveLDA/index.html) describes the interactive features being developed for *Loss Data Analytics*.
+*  [This repository](https://OpenActTextDev.github.io/InteractiveLDA/index.html) describes the interactive features being contemplated for *Loss Data Analytics*.

 ## Life Contingencies / Actuarial Mathematics

 The initial focus of the project is on *Loss Data Analytics* although we hope to expand to other actuarial texts.
 In that spirit, we organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
 See the development [GitHub Site](https://github.com/ewfrees/LifeCon).

+# Other Efforts

-# R Codes for Loss Data Analytics
+### R Codes for Loss Data Analytics

 This site provides files that generate *R* codes to support the online text **Loss Data Analytics**.
 To get an idea of what the files will generate for users, see the [Online Version from R Code Support](https://ewfrees.github.io/LDARcode/index.html).

 Source code is available at our [GitHub site](https://github.com/OpenActTextDev/LDARCode).

-# Overheads for Loss Data Analytics
+### Overheads for Loss Data Analytics

 This site provides chapter summaries in the form of overheads to support the online text **Loss Data Analytics**.
 Overheads in .pdf format and source code is available at a development [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).

-# Translation Demonstration
+### Translation Demonstration

 *  Several chapters have been [translated into Spanish](https://ewfrees.github.io/Loss-Data-Analytics-Spanish/) and more are forthcoming.
 * Here is a [version of the book](https://alyaanuval.github.io/LDATranslate/C-Intro.html#S:Intro) where we translated a section from English to Malay.